Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

-We have developed, and delivered, a set of materials entitled _Practical machine learning with PyTorch_, designed to teach participants how to _actually_ write and run ML code whilst also illustrating important design considerations.
+We have developed, and delivered, a set of materials entitled _Practical machine learning with PyTorch_, designed to teach participants how to _actually_ write and run ML code in a _hands-on_ fashion whilst also illustrating important design considerations.

 # Statement of need

-With the explosion of ML/DL there have been several promising opportunities to use these techniques in research.
+With the explosion of ML and DL there have been several promising opportunities to apply these techniques in research.
 There are notable applications across many fields from the physical sciences [@carleo2019machine], climate science [@kashinath2021physics], to the digital humanities [@gefen2021ai].